Grease (musical): Act II

 At the drive-in, Danny tries to make up for his behavior and offers Sandy his class ring.
 She initially is thrilled, but pulls back and exits the car when he tries to move beyond a kiss.
 Danny laments his loneliness ("Alone at a Drive-In Movie" or "Sandy").

 Several days later, Sandy and the greasers — without Danny — are gathered in Jan's basement ("Rock 'N' Roll Party Queen").
 Rizzo, who missed her period, fears she is pregnant and tells Marty (who herself laments that Vince tried to spike her drink at the dance) that the father is a stranger who had sex with her with a cheap, broken condom; word gets back to everyone else.
-The boys offer support as they leave; Rizzo rejects it, which leads Sandy to ask her why and concludes that Kenickie is the presumed father.
+The boys offer support as they leave; Rizzo rejects it, leading Sandy to ask her why and presume that Kenickie is the father.
 Rizzo responds by saying that she is a better person than others make her out to be and that showing weakness is the worst thing she knows ("There Are Worse Things I Could Do").
 Rizzo leaves, and Sandy decides what she needs to do to fit in with the greasers ("Look at Me, I'm Sandra Dee" (Reprise)).

 The next day, the boys are hanging out at the Burger Palace.
 A dejected Patty reveals Danny, who follows her in, has reverted to his old ways and quit the track team.
 Sandy comes in alongside the Pink Ladies, having transformed herself from an innocent schoolgirl into a greaser's fantasy, punching out a dismayed Patty.
 Danny is delighted at this change and the couple express their mutual feelings for each other ("All Choked Up" or "You're the One That I Want").

 Afterwards, the greasers prepare to head to Roger's to watch The Mickey Mouse Club, inviting Patty along.
 Frenchy takes a job as a makeup saleswoman at Woolworth's, Rizzo reveals that she is not pregnant, and she and Kenickie reunite.
 All ends happily, and the Burger Palace Boys, the Pink Ladies, Sandy, and Patty sing about how they will always be friends to the end ("We Go Together" (Reprise)).

 Revival changes

-Due to the popularity of the 1978 film adaptation, which made several changes to the musical's songs and themes (many to accommodate its casting choice for singer Olivia Newton-John as Sandy), the subsequent revivals adopted several of the changes made in the film, particularly the replacement of several songs, and the renaming of the Burger Palace Boys to their film name, the T-Birds.
+Because of the popularity of the 1978 film adaptation, which made several changes to the musical's songs and themes (many to accommodate its casting choice of the singer Olivia Newton-John as Sandy), the subsequent revivals adopted several of the changes made in the film, particularly the replacement of several songs, Sandy's portrayal with blonde hair instead of the original brunette, and the renaming of the Burger Palace Boys to their film name, the T-Birds.
 However, in the revival, the role of Sandy Dumbrowski is not changed from the original Broadway production.